 Q: How long does the EEOC investigation take after I make my report?

 It usually takes around 6 months for the EEOC to investigate a discrimination charge.
-Keep in mind that the exact amount of time the investigation will take depends on how much information the organization needs to gather and look at.
+Keep in mind that the exact amount of time the investigation will take depends on how much information the organization needs to gather and analyze.
 If you choose to use mediation to settle your charge, it should take 3 months or less.

 Q: What should I expect after filing a discrimination charge with the EEOC?